 - An introduction to Yin Yang theory, Yin tissues versus Yang tissues and the breakdown of Yin principles.

-- Understand the 14 Skeletal Segments, 10 muscle groups & 7 Archetypal poses
+- Understand the 14 Skeletal Segments, 10 muscle groups and 7 Archetypal poses.

 - Explanation of components of Myofascia (muscles & fascia) & joints.

-- Explanation of various types of muscles, fascia & joints and how range of motion is affected by them.
+- Explanation of various types of muscles, fascia and joints and how range of motion is affected by them.

 - Theory of Tension and Compression.

-- Look at images of different bone shapes and analyse postures (tension & compression) for different parts of the body & different specimen.
+- Look at images of different bone shapes and analyse postures (tension and compression) for different parts of the body and different specimen.

-- Overview of the energy body: Prana & the Subtle body
+- Overview of the energy body: Prana and the Subtle body.

-- Meridian theory: learning and understanding the 6 main pairs of meridians – the pathways, the associated season, element; the physical, emotional and mental quality of each meridian.
+- Meridian theory: learning and understanding the 6 main pairs of meridians – the pathways, the associated season and element; the physical, emotional and mental quality of each meridian.

-- The eastern vs western view of the mind with a focus on the eastern view.
+- The eastern versus western view of the mind with a focus on the eastern view.

 - Learn the benefits of meditation.

-- Explore and experience Shamatha & Vipassana meditation.
+- Explore and experience Shamatha and Vipassana meditation.